mrfearless/creating-controls-in-assembler/registering-our-control.md

 SimpleButtonClass DB "SimpleButton_Control",0
 ```

-And this is register function:
+And this is the control's register function:

 ```x86asm
 ;-------------------------------------------------------------------------------------